golang/proposal/design/33974-add-public-lockedfile-pkg.md

 The golang/go/src/cmd/go/internal/lockedfile already exists but has untrusted & unmaintained alternatives.

-Making this package public will make it more used.
+* Exporting this package public will make it more used.
 A tiny surge of issues might come in the beginning; at the benefits of everyone. ( Unless it's bug free !! ).

-There exists a https://godoc.org/github.com/rogpeppe/go-internal package that exports a lot of internal packages from the go repo.
+* There exists a https://godoc.org/github.com/rogpeppe/go-internal package that exports a lot of internal packages from the go repo.
 But if go-internal became wildly popular; in order to have a bug fixed or a feature introduced in; a user would still need to open a PR on the go repo; then the author of